 We make clinical trials possible for people with rare cancers by working across borders – research that could not happen without international collaboration.

 Finding new ways to detect cancer early

-We know that when cancer is detected earlier, it is easier to treat, and causes patients to suffer less and live longer.
-For these reasons we have made an ambitious commitment to invest and work with partners to build a global community of researchers in the field of early detection.
+When cancer is detected earlier, it's easier to treat and causes patients to suffer less and live longer.
+For these reasons we've made a commitment to invest and work with partners to build a global community of researchers in the field of early detection.

 Developing affordable approaches to cancer